mjfrigaard/sharing-your-work/manuscript/02chapter.md

 As the quote above illustrates, how you got an answer is just as relevant as the answer you got.
 The tools we provide in this text give you a start-to-finish chain of documentation from question to solutions.

-Recap: data science jobs need a particular set of tools, and a workbench to organize these tools.
+Data science jobs need a particular set of tools, and a workbench to organize these tools.
 To manage your data science projects, you'll need a workflow that gives you the ability to 1) document your intentions and, 2) write code that can translate your plans into something a computer can execute.
 These two points bring us to our next topic: plain text.
 As you'll discover, plain text files are a great way to accomplish these tasks.

 ***